 Here are the facts and history of exactly why we eat this delicious bird on Christmas!

-Before this time, people used to eat geese, boars’ head and even peacocks.
+Before this time, people used to eat geese, boars’ heads, and even peacocks for Christmas meals.

 However, it wasn’t until the 1950’s that the turkey was a more popular Christmas meal choice than the goose.

 87% of British people believe that Christmas would not be the same without a traditional roast turkey.